Merchant Cash Advance vs. Business Loan: Key Differences Explained

 Business loans are better suited for predictable, scalable business financing needs where cost and repayment structure matter most:

 • You're investing in long-term growth.
-Loans are ideal for expansion, new equipment, or hiring, which are projects that require larger amounts of capital.
+Loans are ideal for expansion, new equipment, or hiring.

 • You want lower overall costs.
-Interest rates are generally far more affordable than MCA factor rates, saving you money over time.
+Interest rates are generally far more affordable than MCA factor rates, which can reduce total payback.

 • You prefer predictable repayment.
-Fixed monthly payments help you budget and maintain a steady cash flow.
+Fixed monthly payments help you budget and protect cash flow.

 • You meet loan eligibility requirements.
-For example, Clarify's loan products require at least $10,000 in monthly revenue, six months or more in business, a US incorporation, and a business bank account.
+For example, Clarify's loan products require at least $10,000 in monthly revenue, six months or more in business, a U.S. business bank account, and being located or incorporated in the US.
+Having a clear business plan helps, too.

 For many small business owners, both funding options may be available, but one will likely align more closely with your cash flow, timeline, and repayment preferences.